 When it comes to Super Bowl national anthem betting, there are two ways to gain an advantage.
 You pore over old YouTube videos, trying to figure out the speed at which it'll be sung.
 Or, you simply wait until the rehearsal time gets leaked.

 Last year, Warren Sharp released the anthem length as a paid pick to his subscribers.
 This raised a few eyebrows because Sharp was working with NBC, which was the network that was broadcasting the Big Game.
-Two years ago, with the outdoor stadium in Tampa Bay, a local reporter stood outside the stadium and timed the rehearsal length — then posted it on Twitter for all to see!
+Three years ago, with the outdoor stadium in Tampa Bay, a local reporter stood outside the stadium and timed the rehearsal length — then posted it on Twitter for all to see!

 The rehearsal video was spot on, with the actual performance landing at about 2:16 and Eric Church singing first.